sachinkaria/CV/README.md

 A social media networking platform being design and built in collaboration with Camp Pathfinder to create a unique community for Pathfinder alumnis to engage and interact with each other.

-Technologies: ReactJS, Redux, Mocha, Chai, RailsAPI, Rspec
+Technologies: [AngularJS](https://github.com/sachinkaria/pathfinder_frontend), Karma, Protractor, RailsAPI, Rspec

 ## Education